Tech-at-DU/ACS-3310-Writing-JavaScript-Libraries/lessons/lesson-05.md

 <!-- > -->

-Loop over each character inb the format string:
+Loop over each character in the format string:

 ```JS
 format(mask = '') {